Anshuman Gaur

 Anshuman Gaur (born 11 June 1974) is an Indian Foreign Service officer of 2001 batch.
 On 25 February 2019, he was appointed as the deputy chief of mission of India, in the Indian High Commission in Ottawa, Canada.
 After his stint as director (Europe West), he was appointed as the private secretary to Information Technology, Law & Justice, Communications & Electronics Minister Ravi Shankar Prasad, in December 2017.
 He was serving as director (Europe West) in the Ministry of External Affairs.
 Earlier, he served as the officer on special duty (OSD) to the vice president of India from June 2017 to August 2017.
 He also writes poetry in English.
 He was featured writer for 2017 poetry contest conducted by Word Weavers.

 Early life and education

 Gaur was born in Patna, Bihar.
 His mother was a University Professor and father was a civil servant.
-He studied in St Michael's High School Patna and Graduated from Patna Science College in 1995.
+He studied in St Michael's High School Patna.
+He completed his matriculation from St. Xavier's School Hazaribagh in 1990.
+He graduated from Patna Science College in 1995.
+He did his post graduation in Geology from Delhi University in 1997.